aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to PPTM within C++ Applications" h2="Convert PDF to PPTM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate PDF to PPTM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export PDF to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert PDF to PPTM?</h2>

+PDF to PPTM conversion is a useful feature for C++ developers who want to integrate PDF to PPTM conversion feature inside their applications.
+PDF files are widely used for sharing documents, but they are not suitable for presentations.
+PPTM files are more suitable for presentations as they are editable and can be used to create visually appealing presentations.
+Converting PDF to PPTM allows users to create presentations from PDF documents.

+<h2>How Aspose.Total Helps for PDF to PPTM Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to create, manipulate, and convert documents.
+It includes Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to export PDF to PPTX and convert PPTX to PPTM, respectively.
+Aspose.PDF for C++ allows developers to export PDF documents to PPTX format, while Aspose.Slides for C++ enables developers to convert PPTX documents to PPTM format.
+Both APIs are available as part of the Aspose.Total for C++ package.

+Using Aspose.Total for C++, developers can easily integrate PDF to PPTM conversion feature into their C++ applications.
+The APIs provide a wide range of features and functions that allow developers to manipulate and convert documents with ease.
+Furthermore, the APIs are easy to use and can be integrated into existing applications quickly and easily.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}